mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 and see it in the **Runtime log** tab later.

 ![Runtime log](./images/Runtime-Log-PHP-Error.png "Runtime log PHP error")

+You can look at [Apache](https://httpd.apache.org/docs/2.4/logs.html) or [Nginx](https://docs.nginx.com/nginx/admin-guide/monitoring/logging) documentation for more information.

 ## How to detect HTTPS sessions